GAIA-Inova/decomposite-collections/README.md

 #### Results

-The previous process resulted in us having datasets organized by category for each museum.
-The amount of resulted images is listed in the table bellow:
+The previous process organizes each dataset by category for each museum.
+In our work, the total amount of cropped images per dataset can be found in the following table.

 | Images per Category/Museum | MP USP | MAC-USP |
 |----------------------------|--------|---------|